snegastud/JavaScriptTheory/README.md

 ```
 **What is an Object?**

 >"An object is a collection of related data and behavior.
 It stores information in the form of key-value pairs.
 In real-time projects, we use objects to represent real-world entities like an employee, customer, product, or order.
-Along with data, an object can also contain methods to perform operations related to that data."
+Along with data, an object can also contain methods to perform operations related to that data." `REFERENECE :VS CODE`

+**Object Destructuring?**
+>